 African American households are more than twice as likely to be food insecure as white, non-Hispanic households.
 Counties with majority African American populations are disproportionately represented among the top 10 percent of counties with the highest rates of food insecurity.

-- Nearly one in three African American children (32%) live in food insecure households as compared one in six (17%) Caucasian children.[iii]
+- More than one in three African American children (36%) live in food-insecure households as compared to one in seven (15%) Caucasian children.[iii]

 - While the 101 counties in 2012 with a majority African American population represent only 3 percent of all U.S. counties, 93 percent of African American majority counties fall into the top 10 percent of counties with the highest rates of food insecurity.[iv]